marshallm94/galvanize_notes/my_notes.md

 ![](images/swiss_roll.png)

 * t-SNE has a **Stochastic** final solution, meaning that with different initializations you will end up with different results.
-This is in constrast to PCA, which is **deterministic**; you will get the same results every time.
+This is in contrast to PCA, which is **deterministic**; you will get the same results every time.

 * Computationally expensive compared to PCA or SVD, therefore if it might be necessary to perform PCA to get the number of features down to a reasonable number (50), and the perform t-SNE.